 Each Invisalign aligner is designed to move your teeth an infinitesimal amount into the perfect position.
 This movement takes approximately 1-2 weeks.
 An aligner is made to fit your teeth tightly at the start and loosely by the end.
-So, the aligner you put in on day 1 will feel tight but will feel perfect by day 4 and by the time you are due to change it, it will feel quite loose This is because it is holding your teeth in place waiting for the next aligner tray to start shifting your teeth with the next series of small movements.
+So, the aligner you put in on day 1 will feel tight but will feel perfect by day 4, and by the time you are due to change it, it will feel quite loose.
+This is because it holds your teeth in place, waiting for the next aligner tray to start shifting your teeth with the next series of small movements.

 During that period, your aligners feel loose; they are actually doing an important job.
 They are holding your teeth in the proper position so that the bone in your jaw can remodel itself.
 This step in the process is vitally important to avoid complications such as root resorption and bone erosion.

 Invisalign aligners are actually a great way to stop the damage caused by grinding your teeth (which is known as bruxism).
 The aligner puts a barrier between the chewing surfaces of your teeth so the enamel isn’t damaged by the clenching and grinding that can occur.
 If, however, your aligner is damaged or cracked, it’s important to contact your Orthodontist for an appointment so that they can examine the aligner and determine if alternate treatment is an option for you.